jnweiner/pinetree/README.md

 # pinetree
-Hiking diary / playground for experimenting with Hapi
+Hiking diary / playground for experimenting with Hapi and Auth0